massalabs/massa/docs/technical-doc/architecture.rst

 7. The newly produced block is sent via the API to remote or local nodes, to reach the Graph/Consensus Module
 8. The new block is processed by the Graph/Consensus Module to be included into the pending blocks DAG and potentially integrated into a new blockclique
 9. The Graph/Consensus Module sends the new block to other nodes via the Protocol/Network Module, to ensure synchronization of the information in the network.
 The new block reaching other nodes is similarly going to be integrated into their Graph/Consensus Module
-10. If the blockclique changes the new block could be part of it and so will reach the Execution Module from the Graph/Consensus Module via the notification of a new blockclique.
+10. In general, the blockclique will be extended with the new block and so will reach the Execution Module from the Graph/Consensus Module via the notification of a new blockclique.
 Eventually, it will also be notified as a final block if it gets finalized
-11. The Execution Module will run the block if it is part of the new blockclique.
+11. The Execution Module will run the blocks that are part of the updated blockclique, so the original block will eventually be executed.
 Within the block is the original operation that was originally sent and that will then be applied to the ledger for potential modifications.
 At this stage, the modifications are not permanent and simply stored in a diff compared to the finalized ledger
 12. Eventually, the block will be marked as final and the ledger modification, including the operation changes, will become final in the finalized ledger.

 .. image:: operation_lifecycle.drawio.svg